All Serbian Saints Serbian Orthodox Church (Mississauga): Serbian Centre

-Directly next to the church is the Serbian Centre located at 1375 Blundell Road – a building that was originally used as a school when it was built in 1921.
+Directly next to the church is the Serbian Centre – a building that was originally used as a school when it was built in 1921.
 The architects of the building were Charles Wellington Smith and Percival Ross Wright of Toronto.
 The building is a rare example of Romanesque Revival architecture in Ontario.
 The building was sold in 1962 to the Ministry of Transportation, which used the building until 1982.
 The Serbian Orthodox Diocese of Canada purchased the building on June 6, 1983.
+The building was consecrated by Bishop Christopher (Kovacevich) on September 3, 1984.
+The godmother at the consecration was Marina Selak.
 The building was renovated from 1984 to 1985 to include a temporary chapel on the lower level.
 Religious services were held in this chapel before completion of the church's construction.
 Architect Rastko Mišić designed the iconostasis, carpenters Živan Marković and Siniša Gajić constructed it, and it was consecrated by Bishop of Canada Georgije on May 23, 1989.
 The icons on the iconostasis were painted by Dragomir "Dragan" Marunić.
 The iconostasis was later moved to the Holy Archangel Gabriel Serbian Orthodox Church in Oak Ridges, Richmond Hill.

-On October 20, 1992, Serbian Patriarch Pavle celebrated the Holy Hierarchical Liturgy in the chapel of the Serbian Centre.
+On October 20, 1992, Patriarch of the Serbian Orthodox Church, Pavle, celebrated the Holy Hierarchical Liturgy in the chapel of the Serbian Centre.
 Along with numerous clergy, the liturgy was concelebrated by several members of the delegation of the Serbian Orthodox Church: Metropolitan of Montenegro and the Littoral Amfilohije (Radović), Metropolitan of Midwestern America Christopher (Kovacevich), Metropolitan of New Gračanica Irinej (Kovačević), Bishop of Žiča Stefan (Boca), Bishop of Niš Irinej (Gavrilović), Bishop of Canada Georgije, and Bishop of Eastern America Mitrofan.

 The Serbian Centre building was registered as a cultural heritage monument in March 2024.
+Since September 2025, the Serbian Centre building also serves as the home of Saint Sava Elementary School, the first Serbian Orthodox elementary school in Canada.